jpreecedev/developerhandbook/src/pages/how-to-add-passportjs-google-oauth-strategy/index.md

 ## Summary

-We went into a lot of details with this post.
+It was significantly easier to wire up Google OAuth, compared to JWT, although primarily this was because we had several major components (like the database) in place already.
 We discussed how to install Passport.js Google OAuth strategy, how to obtain your Client Id and Client Secret, how to create a new user, or login an existing user.
 Finally, we discussed how to create a Google branded login button and use it to trigger the authentication flow from the front end.

 In the next post in this mini-series we will focus on adding the Facebook authentication strategy.
 Which, in many ways, is very similar to what we have done here for Google.